zowe/docs-site/docs/extend/extend-apiml/certificate-management-in-zowe-apiml.md

 by other technologies in Zowe (Node.js).
 ## API ML SAF Keyring

 As an alternative to using a keystore and truststore, API ML can read certificates from a SAF keyring.
 The user running the API ML must have rights to access the keyring.
 From the java perspective, the keyring behaves as the `JCERACFKS` keystore.
 The path to the keyring is specified as `safkeyring://user_id/key_ring_id`.
-The content of SAF keyring is equivalent to the combined contents of the keystore and the truststore.
+The content ofthe SAF keyring is equivalent to the combined contents of the keystore and the truststore.

 **Note:** When using JCEFACFKS as the keystore type, ensure that you define the class to handle the RACF keyring using the `-D` options to specify the `java.protocol.handler.pkgs property`: